3UU/wordpress-shariff-wrapper/shariff/readme.txt

 functionality.
 So please change you configuration asap.

 == Changelog ==
+= 2.2.2 =
+- allow email functionality only if service email is configured within the admin menu as common service for all posts

+= 2.2.1 =
+- "fix" fallback to old twitter api again

 = 2.2.0 =
 - add option to hide Shariff on password protected posts
 - tested up to WP 4.2.2